tech3371/sds-data-manager/README.md

 The code in this repository takes the form of an AWS CDK project.
 It provides the architecture for:

-1. An HTTPS API to upload files to an S3 bucket
+1. An HTTPS API to upload files to an S3 bucket (*in development*)
 2. An S3 bucket to contain uploaded files
-3. An HTTPS API to query and download files from the S3 bucket
+3. An HTTPS API to query and download files from the S3 bucket (*in development*)
 4. A lambda function that inserts file metadata into an openseach instance
+5. A Cognito User Pool that keeps track of who can access the restricted APIs.

 ## Development